rtrichter/open-jam/README.md

 - Do not expect me to fix every problem you find
 - Do expect bugs to persist through the entire prototype (they'll be fixed in a full release)
 - Do not expect me to list anything else...

+# There is no license currently but probably will be soon